badda71/uae3DSng/Readme.txt

 Triangle = Toggle Shift

 CHANGELOG:

+1.43

+- full support for up to 4 controllers on Vita TV that can be fully mapped individually
+- filelists (adf, hdf, etc) are now sorted alphabetically with directories at the top
+- added option to turn off mouse emulation because it often interferes with second player (port 0 joystick) when playing multiplayer on the Vita TV
+- added option to turn on sprite-sprite collisions, useful for Spacetaxi 3
+- changed blitter default to "immediate" it seems to be more compatible

 1.42

 - added two player support on Vita TV, second paired Dualshock controller controls the 'other' joystick, only works if port is not set to 'both'